Will accountants need to register with the FCA for AML supervision?

 Accountancy professional reviewing paperwork while preparing for FCA AML registration and supervision changes

-Last updated: May 9, 2026
+Last updated: June 25, 2026

 In-scope accountancy firms are likely to be subject to an FCA registration or onboarding process once the new AML supervision regime is implemented.
 There is nothing to apply for yet, because the FCA has not confirmed the exact transition details.